EliaTorre/NLU-UCSD-NeuralMachineTranslation/README.md

 <hr/>

 ## Evalutation & Results
-In the following table, the BLEU scores of the different implementations discussed are reported:
+In the following table, the **BLEU scores** of the different implementations discussed are reported:
 <div align="center">
 <img src="NLU Images/results.png" alt="Dataset Specs" width="40%">
 </div>

-where Seq2Seq refers to <a href="NLU Papers/Sequence to Sequence Learning with Neural Networks.pdf">[1]</a> architecture, Attention to <a href="NLU Papers/Neural Machine Translation by Jointly Learning to Align and Translate.pdf">[2]</a> architecture and Transformer to <a href="NLU Papers/Attention Is All You Need.pdf">[3]</a> architecture.
-Whereas the Rep indicates the Replica, i.e., the "computationally-efficient" implementation presented in the notebooks associated to this repository.
+where *Seq2Seq* refers to <a href="NLU Papers/Sequence to Sequence Learning with Neural Networks.pdf">[1]</a> architecture, *Attention* to <a href="NLU Papers/Neural Machine Translation by Jointly Learning to Align and Translate.pdf">[2]</a> architecture and *Transformer* to <a href="NLU Papers/Attention Is All You Need.pdf">[3]</a> architecture.
+Whereas the *Rep* indicates the Replica, i.e., the "computationally-efficient" implementation presented in the notebooks associated to this repository.

-Given the nature of the BLEU metric and the diversity of the training datasets, it is difficult to provide a comparison of the performances of the replicated architectures to the ones of the original implementations.
-However, we can perform an analysis among the replicated architectures.
-Indeed, we can notice that the advancements proposed by the papers are reflected in an evolution of the performances in the replicated architectures.
-In particular, the increase in performance from the introduction of the "Attention" mechanism is the most significant as it leads to an increase of approximately 17 BLEU score points.

 <hr/>